THETRIPOL89/THETRIPOL89/README.md

 ## I'm a Developer!

-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning AI
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Learn C# and improve Python
+- 🥅 2022 Goals: Improve Js and Electron.js and create an AI with Python
 - ⚡ Fun fact: I play guitar and midi, and I like to create Discord's bots.

 ### Connect with me: